CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 ```
 The application features a straightforward architecture designed, since my purpose in this project is to explore the full development experience in Azure Aspire with multiple polyglot services.

+You will find codes of the application and how the app looks like in: [GitHub Repository](https://github.com/CynicDog/Aspiring-Ollama)

 ## Okay what is Azure Aspire though?